-The element water, called “apas” in Sanskrit is the forth of the five great elements (pancha mahabhutus).
-It comes fourth because it evolves from ether, air and fire containing the essence of these elements within it.
+The element water, called “apas” in Sanskrit, is the fourth of the five great elements (pancha mahabhutus).
+It comes fourth because it evolves from ether, air, and fire; water contains aspects of the other three elements within it.
 Ether provides water the space to exist within.
 Air provides water with the ability to move and flow.
 The relationship between fire and water is more esoteric.
 Air creates the friction that generates the heat of fire.
 Fire moves in a fluidic or flowing manner.
 In each evolution from one element to the next, nature becomes denser.
 As fire becomes denser it cools and takes greater form.
 This is the form of water.

-The water element represents fluidic matter and the cohesive principle of physics. .
+The element of water represents fluidic matter and the cohesive principle of physics.
 Water is the protector of the body.
 It provides the body with its most basic nourishment.
 Water protects against the dissolution of the ether element, the roughness and motion of the air element and the heat of the fire element.
 The water element sooths all pain and inflammation in the body.

 Water: Sense Organ and Organ of Action